maiaheffernan/maiaheffernan.github.io/_posts/2026-07-13-ADCP-heading-transform-from-June-transecting.md

 <br><br>
 <figure>
   <img src="/_figures/Example_checkCOGplot_ebbLap3.png" alt="Description of image">
   <figcaption>Figure 3.
-COG for each data point in the 3rd line of the ebb transect.
-This line went from north to south across the LoveJoy line. </figcaption>
+COG heading for each data point in the 3rd line of the ebb transect.
+This line went from north to south across the LoveJoy line.
+The dotted red line in the top panel shows the mean for the line and the blue lines shows the point-by-point fluctuations.
+The bottom panel shows the boat's speed.
+Drastic changes in boat speed could be indications of times when the boat's/ADCP's heading briefly changed or times of a small turn, so comparing this with the COG heading might help explain any large outliers.  </figcaption>
 </figure>
 <br><br>
 <br><br>